GuilhermeCunha79/lapr2/docs/SprintC/US4/US4.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** a test can have only one type of test
+AC1 -- a test can have only one client
-* **AC2:** a test can have only one client
+AC2 -- a test can have only one type of test
+AC3 -- NHS code must have 12 alphanumeric characters.
+AC5 -- NHS code must be unique for each type of test AC6 -- Internal code must have 12 digit sequential number and generally automatic AC7 -- A type of test can have one or more categories

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US 09 - Specify new test type category" since at least a test type must exist to classify the Test being created.
+* There is a dependency to "US 09 - Specify new test type category"

-* There is a dependency to "US 10 - Specify a new parameter and categorize it" since at least a parameter must exist to classify the Test being created.
+* There is a dependency to "US 10 - Specify a new parameter and categorize it"

-* There is a dependency to "US 11 - Create a parameter category" since at least a parameter category must exist to classify the Test being created.
+* There is a dependency to "US 11 - Create a parameter category"

 ### 1.5 Input and Output Data